 For many, entering into therapy can be intimidating.
 You may not know what to expect, or what you'll talk about.
 One of the most common forms of talk therapy is cognitive-behavioral therapy (CBT).

-Cognitive-behavioral therapy (CBT) is a problem-solving approach.
+Cognitive behavioral therapy is a way of learning your own thought patterns.
 While you can’t control other people or situations, you can control the way you perceive and react to a particular situation.
 CBT teaches you the skills to change your thinking and help you manage your reactions to stressful people and situations.